ai2cm/fv3net/external/fv3fit/docs/emulation_data.rst

 Emulation Data Tools
 ====================

-``fv3fit.emulation.data`` contains a set of composable transforms useful for building training input pipelines, an input transform configuration, and convenience functions for creating tensorflow datasets from batched data.
+``fv3fit.emulation.data`` contains a set of composable transforms useful for building training input pipelines, an input transform configuration, and convenience functions for creating tensorflow datasets from a sequence of data.

 Example
 -------